 As festive season approaches, do you start pining for an escape to sun, sand and surf – or for an epic excursion to play in the snow?
 Some of us embrace the chill, while others prefer to heat things up, but whatever type of destination you choose, the end of the year is peak season for gathering your loved ones, travelling to a home away from home, sharing cool adventures and making warm memories.
 Here, find our picks for the best winter trips, complete with expert tips from our Four Seasons teams.

 Play castaway in French Polynesia with an escape to your own private island paradise at Four Seasons Resort Bora Bora.
-Spot colourful fish in the crystal-clear lagoon from your overwater bungalow suite, and stargaze from your private plunge pool.
+Spot colourful fish in the crystal-clear lagoon from your overwater bungalow suite, and stargaze from your personal plunge pool.

-If you’re looking for an adventure, try Four Seasons Resort and Residences Jackson Hole, where you’re surrounded by rugged peaks, celebrated ski runs, and plenty of room to explore, thanks to the nearby Grand Teton National Park.
+If you’re looking for adventure, visit Four Seasons Resort and Residences Jackson Hole, where you’re surrounded by rugged peaks, celebrated ski runs, and plenty of room to explore, thanks to the nearby Grand Teton National Park.
 Need gear?
 Head to the Ski Concierge, who can fit you for skis, schedule lessons, arrange lift tickets, and wax your skis and snowboard to match mountain conditions.

 YOUR JOURNEY BEGINS HERE